Samsung/tizen-docs/docs/application/tizen-studio/tizen-core/tizen-core-cli.md

 **Examples:**

-- Uninstall the application based on the specified working directory.
+- Uninstall the application based on the specified working directory:

   Windows&reg;:
   ```